 December 4, 2016 7:19 am

 Own a unit and live here for about $300K.
 That buys a 2/1 of ~750 square feet.

 There are some widely held beliefs among locals that gas (1) is priced higher here than anywhere else in the state because “we are at the end of the supply chain;” (2) should be priced lower here than elsewhere because bulk gasoline is delivered at Port Everglades; (3) prices are artificially inflated during season.
 I’d say (3) is probably true — because demand increases when the population doubles, and that can justify moderate price increases.
 Up to a point.

 It’s a known fact that some businesses here make all their profit in the winter months and break even the rest of the year.
 It would not be surprising to find that holds especially true in the convenience store business, the ‘gas stations’ of this era.

 As for (1) and (2) — they are mutually exclusive.
-But I know someone who can clear that up.
+But I know someone who can clarify that, and will ask the next time we meet up.